getgauge/docs.gauge.org/getting_started/running-a-specification.rst

 .. role:: param-syntax-char

-Now that you successfully initialized a Gauge project with the JavaScript template, we can look at running a specification using the example spec in the test folder.
+Now that you successfully initialized a Gauge project with the JavaScript template, we can look at running a specification using the example specification in the test folder.

 A test specification (spec) is a detailed statement of what will be tested.
-In Gauge, these are written in a spec file.To learn more about how specifications work you can look at the owerview section.
+In Gauge, these are written in a :highlighted-syntax:`.spec` file.
+To learn more about how specifications work you can look at the overview section.

 .. cssclass:: vscode dynamic-content